Kitware/minerva/docs/index.rst

 Minerva is an open source platform for geospatial visualization using `Girder`_ as its datastore.

-Currently Minerva is pegged to Girder version `e61477c`.
+Currently Minerva is pegged to Girder version |girder-version|.
 To update the version of Girder that Minerva depends on, update the version here, in `.travis.yml`, and `girder_version` in `ansible/site.yml`.

 Glossary